SyncfusionExamples/wpf-schedule-working-with-reminder-events/README.md

-# SfSchedule_Reminder_Events
+# Wpf Scheduler - Working with Reminder events
-This sample illustrates about the events of reminder appointment
+This sample illustrates about the events of reminder appointment in wpf scheduler.